Because your child’s feet are continually developing, finding the proper size shoes for them might be tricky. So how fast do toddler feet grow?

 European baby shoes come in sizes ranging from 16 to 30.
 Shoes for toddlers in Europe start at adult size 23 and go up in half sizes until they are completely grown.

-So, how quickly will your child’s feet develop, and how often will you need to replace their shoes?
+So, How fast do toddler feet grow and how often will you need to replace their shoes?
 The most accurate response is that it depends.

 However, if you want a broad guide to what to expect, we offer the following advice, which is by no means definitive.
 After reading this post, I hope you will be able to pick the right shoes for your infant.